 Architect: Sure thing.
 That is just as easy.
 First, you will need to pay three technique points to create a magical ability.
 There you will need to answer some questions to add effects to your technique

-Adding Effects.
-When you are ready to create an ability, you will use the following questions.
-These questions ask you about your ability and depending on the answers, you will add or subtract technique points and ki point cost.
+Creating a Foundation for your ability is simple, you will be asked three questions.
+The questions have two cost associated with them.
+These questions ask you about your ability and depending on the answers, you will add or subtract TP and Ki Points cost.
 We do encourage you to work with your ARC when creating abilities since creating a magical ability can become subjective.

 Offensive/Defensive/Supportive (Effect).
 Will the ability you are creating be offensive, defensive, or supportive?
 If an ability is: